My Google Scholar Profile

 Research work in wireless networks can be broadly divided into two main categories:

-(i) system design and analysis, (ii) protocol implementation and evaluation.
+and analysis, (ii) protocol implementation and evaluation.

-During my research career at INRIA Sophia-Antipolis in France and EPFL in Switzerland, I had experiences in both fields.
-Hereafter, you can find a short list of my research interests.
+Sophia-Antipolis in France and EPFL in Switzerland, I had experiences in both fields.

 Security Games in Computer Networks

-Game Security Security mechanisms often require the active contribution of several parties.
+Security mechanisms often require the active contribution of several parties.
 Using game theory, the possible strategic and selfish behaviors of parties in security mechanisms can be captured and analyzed.
 In other words, the game-theoretic study of security mechanisms can take into account the selfish considerations of individual agents and identify the conditions under which each possible strategy performs best.

 Security of Online Advertising

-AD Networks Internet economy relies on online advertising as the main business model for monetizing online content.
+Internet economy relies on online advertising as the main business model for monetizing online content.
 Over the last decade, online advertising has become a major component of the Web, leading to large annual revenues (e.g., $26.04 billion in US in 2010).
 Given the ad revenue at stake and the lack of legislation against ad fraud in many countries, fraudsters have economic incentive to engage in fraudulent activities and exploit online advertising systems.
 In our work, we evaluate the threat to online advertising systems, identify vulnerabilities and exploits of the system, propose countermeasures and evaluate economic incentives of the stakeholders to deploy secure solutions.

 Wireless Community Operator

-Wireless SC Social community operators use unlicensed bands and rely on the access points activated by subscribers who constitue a community of users.
+Social community operators use unlicensed bands and rely on the access points activated by subscribers who constitue a community of users.
 Relying on access points activated by users provides a viable alternative to the deployment of costly base stations and to the use of licensed spectrums for wireless communication.
 However, as the willingness of users to join such a community determines its evolution, there is no guarantee that the wireless social community network will reach full coverage in the whole service area.
 This willingness typically depends on various factors, such as the subscription fee, the network and service preference and the mobility of users.
 Presently, FON is the largest wireless social community operator.